College of Nursing

 Admission to the Nursing Honors Program is competitive.
 The criteria considered for admission include:

-• Completion of Nursing Scholar essays as a component of School of Nursing application.
+• Completion of Nursing Scholar essays as a component of College of Nursing application.

 • Pre-nursing cumulative GPA of 3.75.